sniro23/anesthesia_info_EmbilipitiyaDGH/README.md

 # Safe Anaesthesia SL

 A comprehensive patient information website for understanding anaesthesia before, during, and after surgery.
-Developed for DGH Hambantota.
+Developed for DGH Embilipitya.

 ## Project Overview

-This website provides trustworthy patient information about anaesthesia, developed as a collaborative initiative by anaesthesia and critical care teams at DGH Hambantota.
+This website provides trustworthy patient information about anaesthesia, developed as a collaborative initiative by anaesthesia and critical care teams at DGH Embilipitya.

 ## Technologies Used